Supervised Reading Unit

 Elective or capstone unit for postgraduate coursework degrees

+With the approval of the Stirling Academic Dean, students may undertake specialised study with the guidance of an appropriate supervisor in a Supervised Reading Unit (SRU).
 This is a reading course for advanced students majoring in the selected discipline.
-The content, learning outcomes, bibliography and type of assessment will be proposed by the student in consultation with a supervisor (member of faculty) and finally approved by the University of Divinity’s Learning and Teaching Committee.
+The content, learning outcomes, bibliography and type of assessment will be proposed by the student in consultation with a supervisor (member of faculty) and finally approved by the Stirling Academic Dean.
 Students taking a supervised reading unit (SRU) will be required to meet with the supervisor at least monthly.

 Click the link at the end of this line to find a 6,000 word supervised reading unit outline (includes instructions) (editable doc)

 Supervised Reading Units may be taken in any discipline in which a Stirling academic staff member is both accredited and willing to supervise.

 Assessment: 1 x 6000 word essay 100%

 Pre-requisite: at least 72 points in the field